 “If your heart is in research this is a program you absolutely should do before you graduate.
 A SURF gives you the sense of self-worth, confidence, value, power, and creativity that every young researcher needs.
 Having a project that is entirely your own and scares you half to death is the best thing you could do for yourself and your career.”
-Violet Beaty SURF 2020
+Violet Beaty, SURF recipient

 The Summer Undergraduate Research Fellowship (SURF) program is one of many programs administered through OUR and designed to enhance the educational experience of undergraduates by engaging them in research opportunities.
 We expect to make about 60 individual awards each summer.

 SURF recipients are expected to engage in undergraduate research, scholarship, or performance for at least 9 weeks, with a minimum of 20 hours/week during the summer, although depending on scope, some projects may require more than the minimum of 20 hours/week.

 SURF projects must be carried out under the supervision of a UNC-Chapel Hill faculty research advisor.
 Additional collaboration with a postdoctoral fellow or graduate student mentor is encouraged when relevant to the research project.
 The typical SURF award is $4,000.
 Students in certain program areas are eligible to receive additional funding.
 Please note that the $4,000 is a stipend to help students with living expenses and/or for any needed travel or supplies if applicable.
 You are not required to submit a budget for your SURF.

 The SURF application will open November 15, 2023.
-The deadline for receipt of all SURF application materials, including letters of recommendation, is February 1 by 4:00pm EDT.
+The deadline for receipt of all SURF application materials, including letters of recommendation, is February 1, 2024, by 11:59pm EDT.

 The SURF program is made possible by funding from many campus units and private donors.

 You can view 2019-2022 SURF projects in the Carolina Digital Repository collection.

 All UNC undergraduates are only eligible to receive one SURF or Honors SURF during their undergraduate career.
 Honors students who have already received a SURF award of any type should consider other fellowships available to them.